 7. Research Overseas

 b.
-Scholarship recipients commencing in Australia may conduct up to 12 months of their research outside Australia.
+Scholarship recipients may conduct up to 12 months of their research outside Australia.
 Approval must be sought from the student's lead supervisor, Head of School and the Higher Degree by Research Administration Centre (HDRAC), and will only be granted if the research is essential for completion of the degree.
 All periods of overseas research are cumulative and will be counted towards a student's candidature.
 Students must remain enrolled full-time at the University and receive approval to count time away.

 a.
 The Scholarship recipient cannot suspend their award within their first six months of study, unless a legislative provision applies.